STORYTELLER. TRUTHTELLER. MULTIHYPHENATE.

 New work at the Stage Left Festival - June, NYC

-On Sunday June 22nd, 2025 at 2pm join the audience for a sharing of a new full-length work by Andrea Ambam - DATE OF RELEASE.
+On Sunday, June 22nd at 2pm join the audience for a sharing of a new one-act play by Andrea Ambam - DATE OF RELEASE.

 “Separated by incarceration, twin sisters Jade and Jasper make parallel attempts to get free, despite being on opposite sides of prison walls.
 One seeks somatic therapy at a wellness studio, the other prepares for her fourth parole hearing.
 What tethers them?
 The shared, aching anticipation of release.”